The Impact of Heterogeneity and Geometry on the Proof Complexity of Random Satisfiability: Resolution Size of Power-Law Random k-SAT

 \subsection{A Lower Bound on Bipartite Expansion}

 In this section we show an improved bound on the bipartite expansion.
-We will use it to obtain a lower bound for the resolution width that is already linear for $\beta \le \frac{2k - 2}{k - 2}$, which is potentially smaller that $3$, and therefore improve the previous bound.
+We will use it to obtain a linear lower bound on resolution width for $\beta > \frac{2k - 2}{k - 2}$, which is potentially smaller than $3$, and therefore improves the previous bound.
 Recall that linear resolution width implies exponential resolution size, and thus also exponential tree-like resolution size.
-Moreover, our bound on the bipartite expansion can also be used to bound the so-called resolution clause space, which additionally yields an exponential lower bound for the resolution size even if $\beta \le \frac{2k - 3}{k - 2}$.
-The following lemma shows the expansion property.
+Moreover, our bound on the bipartite expansion can also be used to bound the so-called resolution clause space, which additionally yields an exponential lower bound on tree-like resolution size for $\beta > \frac{2k - 3}{k - 2}$ as we will see at the end of this section.
+The following lemma shows the bipartite expansion property.